danielczz/Dashboarding-with-Tableau-and-Python/README.md

-# Dashboarding citibike data insights powered by Tableau and Python
+# Citibike data insights powered by Tableau and Python
 Dashboarding repository for citibike analysis in the metropolitan New York City area for the last years.

 ![Landing page](Resources/Images/anthony-ginsbrook-208979-unsplash.jpg)